Human rights in Thailand: Arbitrary arrest and detention

-Since the beginning of 2021, prominent human rights defenders and democracy activists were charged with possibility of more than 100 years each on criminal charges due to involvement in pro-democracy activism.
-The leading figures of the 2020–2021 Thai protests that called reforms to the monarchy, Arnon Nampa, Panupong Jadnok, Parit Chiwarak, Jatupat (Pai Dao Din), Panusaya (Rung), and Benja Apan were all detained await trial in 2021, in series of detainments and releases, some were imprisoned accumulatively for more than 200 days, after Prime Minister Prayut Chan-o-cha declared to use all laws including Lèse-majesté to the protesters in November 2020.
+Since the beginning of 2021, prominent human rights defenders and democracy activists were charged with the possibility of more than 100 years each on criminal charges for their involvement in pro-democracy activism.
+The leading figures of the 2020–2021 Thai protests that called for reforms to the monarchy, Arnon Nampa, Panupong Jadnok, Parit Chiwarak, Jatupat (Pai Dao Din), Panusaya (Rung), and Benja Apan, were all detained awaiting trial in 2021 in a series of detainments and releases.
+Some were imprisoned accumulatively for more than 200 days after Prime Minister Prayut Chan-o-cha issued a declaration in November 2020 to charge protesters with offenses under all laws, including lèse-majesté.

-In 2022, there are series of systematic harassment and detention against young monarchy-reform activists such as Tantawan Tuatulanon case.
-Tantawan was imprisoned which she protested by hunger strike throughout 37 days.
-Most activists who mentioned the monarchy were also forced to wear an electronic monitoring (EM) on an ankle by the criminal court.
-There are more than 15 activists, dissident to the moarchy, still imprison until current day.
+In 2022, there were multiple cases of systematic harassment and detention against young monarchy-reform activists, such as that of Tantawan Tuatulanon, who protested her imprisonment by going on a hunger strike for 37 days.
+Most activists who mentioned the monarchy were also forced to wear electronic monitoring anklets by the criminal court.
+More than 15 dissidents are still imprisoned to this day.

 Political abuse of psychiatry

 On 9 July 2020, Tiwagorn Withiton, Thai political and human rights activist, was forcedly carried out by a group of 6 officers and taken to hospital.
 In a car, the officers tied his hands with a cloth and inject him with unknown medication.
 The police searched his house and took his computer and smartphone, and made his mother sign a consent of bringing him to be admitted to Rajanagarindra Psychiatric Hospital in Khon Kaen.
 Hospital director, Nattakorn Champathong, explained that Tiwagorn had not been forced to enter the hospital.
-Khon Kaen’s police chief, Major General Puttipong Musikul explained that he was getting treatment because his relatives had him admitted.
+Khon Kaen's police chief, Major General Puttipong Musikul explained that he was getting treatment because his relatives had him admitted.